deanwampler/spark-scala-tutorial/README.markdown

 [Apache Spark](http://spark.apache.org) is a distributed computing system written in Scala and developed initially as a UC Berkeley research project for distributed data programming.
 It has grown in capabilities and it recently became a top-level [Apache project](http://spark.apache.org).

+Spark includes support for streaming, as well as more traditional batch-mode applications.
+There is a [SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) module for writing with data sets through SQL queries.
+It integrates embedded SQL queries and data schemas with the normal Spark API.
+It also offers Hive integration so you can query existing Hive tables, even create and delete them.
+Finally, it has JSON support, where records written in JSON can be parsed automatically with the schema inferred and RDDs can be written as JSON.

 We'll run our exercises "locally" on our laptops, which is very convenient for learning, development, and "unit" testing.
 However, there are several ways to run Spark clusters.

-There is even a *Spark Shell*, a customized version of the Scala REPL (read, eval, print loop shell), for interactive use.
+There also several *Spark Shells*.
+One is an enhanced version of the Scala REPL (read, eval, print loop shell), for interactive use.
+SparkSQL adds a SQL-only REPL option.
+You can use a Python shell, since Spark has a Python API.
+A Java API is also supported and R support is coming soon.

-> New in Version 2.0, I've added new examples and exercises for [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html), which integrates structured data and embedded SQL queries with normal Spark code.
-It even has a Hive integration module so you can query existing Hive tables, even create and delete them.

 ## Why Spark?